Strategy

 Each time Congress discusses AI regulation, AI safety startups emerge from obscurity.
 They provide expert commentary, share research, and position themselves as thought leaders.
 One well-timed op-ed during these moments can establish years of credibility.

-Successful newsjacking isn't random.
+Successfully leveraging emerging narratives isn't random.
 It follows a repeatable process that any founder can master:

-Step 1: Set up your radar
+Step 1: Set Up Your Radar

 • Set Google Alerts for industry keywords